 Oregon lawmakers push to protect pot users' info from US

 In this Oct.
-1, 2015 file photo, employees of Amazon Organics, a pot dispensary in Eugene, Ore., help customers purchase recreational marijuana.
+1, 2015 file photo, Oregrown employees Bianca Pintar, left, and Dusty Newman, right, help customers during the first day of recreational marijuana sales in Bend, Ore.
 Amid concerns of a federal crackdown lawmakers in Oregon are moving to protect the personal information of marijuana customers.

 Add your comments below